ThanhDat22/UMSL_4760_Project/Project_4/thanh.4/README.md

 # **Introducing Clock, Process Table, and Message Coordination**

 ## **Description**

-- The project simulates an Operating System (OSS) that manages multiple user processes:
+- The project simulates an Operating System scheduler using a multi-level feedback to manage uer processes.
-    1. Launch user processes.
-    2. Executes them.
-    3. Waits for them to complete.
-- The number of process and their simultaneous execution are controlled via command line.
-- A simulated system clock placed in shared memory.
-- A process control block table tracking child processes and manages scheduling.
-- Oss sends and receives messages from worker processes to coordinate execution.
+- It build on the foundation of previous projects, adding full coordination between the oss and worker processes via shared message queues.

 ## **Compilation**

 To compile the project, type in command line